 The Usage report shows which authentication methods are used to sign-in and reset passwords.

-Sign-ins by authentication requirement shows the number of successful user interactive sign-ins that were required for single-factor versus multi-factor authentication in Azure AD.
+Sign-ins by authentication requirement shows the number of successful user interactive sign-ins that were required for single-factor versus multifactor authentication in Microsoft Entra ID.
 Sign-ins where MFA was enforced by a third-party MFA provider are not included.

 Sign-ins by authentication method shows the number of user interactive sign-ins (success and failure) by authentication method used.
 It doesn't include sign-ins where the authentication requirement was satisfied by a claim in the token.